billie66/TLCL/book/chap22.md

 To demonstrate, we’ll need some text.
 Let’s lift some from the fmt info page:

 为了解释，我们将需要一些文本。让我们抄一些 fmt 主页上的东西吧：

+    ‘fmt’ reads from the specified FILE arguments (or standard input if none are given), and writes to standard output.

+       By default, blank lines, spaces between words, and indentation are preserved in the output; successive input lines with different indentation are not joined; tabs are expanded on input and introduced on output.

+       ‘fmt’ prefers breaking lines at the end of a sentence, and tries to avoid line breaks after the first word of a sentence or before the last word of a sentence.
+A "sentence break" is defined as either the end of a paragraph or a word ending in any of ‘.?!’, followed by two spaces or end of line, ignoring any intervening parentheses or quotes.
+Like TeX, ‘fmt’ reads entire “paragraphs” before choosing line breaks; the algorithm is a variant of that given by Donald E. Knuth and Michael F.
+    Plass in “Breaking Paragraphs Into Lines”, ‘Software—Practice & Experience’ 11, 11 (November 1981), 1119–1184.

 We’ll copy this text into our text editor and save the file as fmt-info.txt.
 Now, let’s say we wanted to reformat this text to fit a fifty character wide column.
 We could do this